 I have recently been convicted by the words of the Prophet Amos, “Therefore the prudent man keeps quiet in such times for the times are evil” (Amos 5:13).
 A prudent man is one who ”acts with or shows care and thought for the future.”
 The NLT reads, “So those who are smart keep their mouths shut, for it is an evil time.”
 The Amplified brings out the thought of people not listening to the truth, nor having regard for a godly witness.
 “Therefore he who is prudent and has insight will keep silent at such a [corrupt and evil] time, for it is an evil time [when people will not listen to truth and will disregard those of godly character].”

 The Message expresses the thought of being prudent in an emphatic manner.
 “Justice is a lost cause.
 Evil is epidemic.
 Decent people throw up their hands.
 Protest and rebuke are useless, a waste of breath.”
 The ESV Study Bible has this note: “If someone were to speak out against the manifest injustice taking place, his own life might be in danger, while his objections would do no good because they could not stop the ongoing, entrenched evil.”
 As I read these words, I desire to be a prudent man.
 My natural tendency is to speak the truth and “set people straight.”
 But there are times to keep quiet.

-It is prudent not the enter into the highly charged destructive rhetoric of the cultural narrative.
+It is prudent not the enter into the highly-charged destructive rhetoric of today’s cultural narrative.
 Rather we need to show love, forbearance and mercy to those who so strongly oppose Jesus and his Kingdom.
-I readily admit to the men, whom I have been a witness, that I reluctant to enter into a discussion or debate regarding political and cultural issues.
+I readily admit to the men, whom I have been a witness, that I am reluctant to enter into a discussion or debate regarding political and cultural issues.
 I say I am simply a follower of Jesus, now living in his kingdom reign in the earth.
 In that sense I am quiet.